GregByrne1205/GregByrne1205/test-environment/dmt-wiki.md

 1. ### Purpose & Scope<BR>
 Build, test, scan, and (for dev) of CI/CD pipeline with consistent versioning and quality gates.
 Applies to MRs targeting dev and commits to dev. <BR>
 Pipeline references: dmt-pipeline-core, dmt-service-core, & dmt-web-client <BR>

 2. ### Triggers & Branch Policy<BR>
-Runs on: <BR>
+Runs on :<BR>
-Merge Requests where target branch is dev.<BR>
+- Merge Requests where target branch is dev.<BR>
-Pushes to dev.<BR>
+- Pushes to dev.<BR>
 Why: keeps pipelines focused on integration branches, MRs get full validation, and dev pushes also produce a versioned image which deploys to dmt-dev and creates a Git tag. <BR>

 3. ### Stages & Key Jobs<BR>